Jonas Olsson (footballer, born 1983)

 Olle Jonas Olsson (born 10 March 1983) is a Swedish former professional footballer who played as a defender.
 Beginning his career with Landskrona BoIS in 2003, he went on to represent NEC Nijmegen, West Bromwich Albion, and Djurgårdens IF before retiring at Wigan Athletic in 2019.
-A full international between 2010 and 2015, he won 25 caps for the Swedish national team and represented his country at Euro 2012.
+A full international between 2010 and 2015, he won 25 caps for the Sweden national team and represented his country at Euro 2012.

 Club career

 Early career

 Olsson was born in Landskrona and made his debut in professional football in 2003 as part of the Landskrona BoIS squad.
 Olsson is considered to be a very tough defender, playing as a centreback or leftback.
-He considers fellow Swedish defender Olof Mellberg to be an inspiration.
+He considers fellow Sweden national team defender Olof Mellberg to be an inspiration.

 Two years later he was sold for €750,000 to Dutch side NEC Nijmegen.
 While playing in Sweden Olsson was known for his physical play and in 2004 he was the player who picked up the most cautions that year.
 Playing for NEC Nijmegen evolved his game and the cautions became a thing of the past.
 Olsson himself says that the Dutch man–man marking approach to defense has improved his game.

 He was linked with a move to the Premiership several times with Bolton Wanderers, Middlesbrough, Newcastle United and Everton.
 Olsson scored three goals in the Eredivisie in 2007–08.